Surprising Reasons Your Hair May Be Falling Out

 You are low in Iron

-Iron helps keep your hair healthy and, most importantly, your body needs iron to make haemoglobin.
+Iron helps keep your hair healthy and, most importantly, you need it to make haemoglobin.

-In women the most common cause of iron deficiency anaemia is a loss of iron in the blood due to heavy menstruation.
+Heavy bleeding is the most common cause of iron deficiency anaemia often due to heavy menstruation.
 When levels drop, so can your hair.

-You’ll likely have other clues that low iron is to blame for your hair loss, like brittle nails, yellow or pale skin, shortness of breath, weakness, and a fast heartbeat.
+Other clues that low iron is to blame for your hair loss are brittle nails, yellow or pale skin, shortness of breath, weakness, and a fast heartbeat.

 Stress